shreyash00007/UX/README.md

 Law of Prägnanz

-Also called “Law of simplicity”, which states that users perceive complex forms in the simplest way because it is the interpretation that requires less mental effort.
+Also called the “Law of simplicity”, which states that users perceive complex forms in the simplest way because it is the interpretation that requires less mental effort.
 Basically, it describes that it is easier to understand and assimilate a square than an octagon.
 And it requires less mental intensity to obtain an appreciation of what that is and what it is for.
 A practical example of this would be the following.

 Serial Position Effect